 You have a feeling your program is working.
 Maybe you've even heard from others that it's working.
-People using your program or engaged in your community keep showing up, keep affirming your work, keep remarking how important and impactful your organization is.
+People using your program or engaged in your community keep showing up, affirming your work, and remarking how important and impactful your organization is.
 But anecdotes alone aren't evidence.
 You know you need more data-and you know you need something more sophisticated than a gut feeling to help you track success.
 Or maybe you have some of the data-some baseline intake evaluations used for new clients-but you're not sure what to do with it.

-Wherever you're at, you know a good plan for evaluation is key for measuring impact.
-And measuring impact can help you tell your organization's success story better to attract new participants, new donors, or simply to see where you started, where you're headed, and what areas you need to grow in.
+Wherever you're at, you know a good evaluation plan is key for measuring impact.
+And measuring impact can help you tell your organization's success story better to attract new participants and new donors.
+It can also help you see where you started, where you're headed, and what areas you need to grow in.

 Springtide can help.
-We've already helped of mission-driven organizations make plans for program evaluation so they can measure impact and grow their reach.
+We've already helped hundreds of mission-driven organizations make plans for program evaluation so they can measure impact and grow their reach.
 We know what steps you need to take before, during, and after your program launches to make sure evaluation is easy and effective.